AlmudenaBravoC/Donkey-Kong/README.md

 ## Barril
 It has 5 different attributes: the barrels’ X position, Y position, direction and the image we use for the barrels to not be static

+## PLAYING
+To play you just need to install the environment.yml and run the Main.py file